Chip Ganassi Racing: FIA World Endurance Championship Race Results

+24 Hours of Le Mans

 Global RallyCross Championship

 Ganassi expressed plans to start a team in the AMA Supercross Championship, but in late 2014, Ganassi attended the Global RallyCross Championship's season-ending race in Las Vegas, and as a result, expressed interest in fielding a GRC team.
 On March 18, 2015, Ganassi announced the creation of a team that began competing in the GRC in 2015.
 The team is based in the NASCAR shop in Concord, North Carolina, and is led by former Ford World Rally Team engineer Carl Goodman.
 The team hired former JR Motorsports NASCAR driver Steve Arpin and 13-time X Games medalist Brian Deegan to run the No. 00 and 38 M-Sport Ford Fiestas, respectively.
 Arpin contested the full season, while Deegan competed in seven of the season's twelve races.

 In 2016 Arpin and Deegan were back full-time.
 Arpin earned the team's first win at Daytona.

 In 2017, Ganassi announced he would shut down the Global RallyCross program to focus on other series.
 The team's assets were acquired by Loenbro Motorsports.